Kidoz-SDK/KIDOZ_iOS_SDK_New_Example/README.md

 **KIDOZ SDK is written in Objective C.**

-***This SDK version was verified not to contain the Advertiser Identifier (IDFA) as required by Apple App Store regulation for apps of Family category.***
+***This SDK version was verified not to contain the Advertiser Identifier (IDFA) as required by Apple App Store regulation for apps of Kids category.***

 This iOS application project provides an example of the KIDOZ SDK integration.